 - Information Systems and Telecommunications - Assist in developing, testing and maintaining hardware and software, ensuring real-time, secure dissemination of intelligence information to combat forces worldwide.

 Active duty obligation.
-4-year active duty commitment after commissioning.
+Four-year active-duty commitment after commissioning.
 Eight years total active and inactive duty commitment.

 Training Pipeline following commission.
-After commissioning, your career as a naval intelligence officer begins at the Navy and Marine Corps Intelligence Command in Dam Neck, Virginia, where you will attend a 5-month basic course of instruction.
-You will be given a good foundation in areas such aselectronic, anti-submarine, anti-surface, anti-air, amphibious and strike warfare; counter-intelligence; strategic intelligence, air defense analysis and combat mission planning.
+After commissioning, your career as a naval intelligence officer begins at the Navy and Marine Corps Intelligence Command in Dam Neck, Virginia, where you will attend a five-month basic course of instruction.
+You will be given a good foundation in areas such aselectronic, anti-submarine, anti-surface, anti-air, amphibious and strike warfare; counter-intelligence; strategic intelligence, air defense analysis, and combat mission planning.

 Basic eligibility requirements.
 Applicants must be prospective or college graduates.
 Preferred fields of undergraduate study are international relations, political science, government, engineering, physical science, natural science, computer science or other academic fields related to intelligence.
 Must be at least 19 and less than 35 at commissioning; must achieve qualifying scores on the Aviation Selection Test Battery; must qualify for appointment by passing standard Navy physical examinations; vision correctable to 100 percent BE, provided the refractive error is no greater than 8.0 diopters; must have normal color perception; must apply 24 months before or any time after college graduation.